520-home Leeds city centre eco-village could be a world-leader

 “We have taken a lot of inspiration from some of the great schemes in Northern Europe and elsewhere in the world,” Mr Thompson said.

-Mr Thompson exlained how every element of the creation of the new low carbon village has energy preservation at its heart.
+Mr Thompson explained how every element of the creation of the new low carbon village has energy preservation at its heart.

 The homes are being built in controlled conditions and under cover, meaning construction will not be hampered by bad weather.
 They are being manufactured on an assembly line and then installed on site.